Camping Alone: Tips for Your Solo Camping Trips

 With a groggy, uncoordinated pull, my phone whips out from its hiding place next to the battery backup and into my hands.
 The time flashes on the screen—3:45 am.
 My day’s plans all rush into my head at once, and I remember I’m on a solo camping trip in Death Valley, and I am waking up early to drive to the perfect spot to catch the sunrise before I spend the day solo hiking.
 Fantastic!

 Camping somewhere far from home?
-Check out our guide to How to Solo Road Trip!
+Check out our guide to How to Solo Road Trip or How to Hike Solo.

 We create reader-supported, objective, independently-selected gear reviews.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission, without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.